BrentGrammer/c-sharp-dotnet-7-angular-app/NOTES/Setup.md

 - cd into the project (`cd API`)
 - `dotnet run`
-  - listening port is randomly selected
+  - listening port is randomly selected - need to update launch settings (see below)
+- use `dotnet watch` to get hot reloading

 ## Launch Settings